segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 ## Step 1 - Set Up AWS Resources

-You can use this [open source Terraform module](https://github.com/segmentio/terraform-aws-data-lake) to automate much of the set up work to get Segment Data Lakes up and running.
-You can also use our [UI based setup docs](https://docs.google.com/document/d/1GlWzS5KO4QaiVZx9pwfpgF-N-Xy2e_QQcdYSX-nLMDU/edit?usp=sharing) if you prefer.
+You can use the [open source Terraform module](https://github.com/segmentio/terraform-aws-data-lake) to automate much of the set up work to get Segment Data Lakes up and running.
+If you’re familiar with Terraform, you can modify the module to meet your organization’s needs.
+However we can only guarantee support for the template as provided.

+You can also use our [manual set up instructions](https://docs.google.com/document/d/1GlWzS5KO4QaiVZx9pwfpgF-N-Xy2e_QQcdYSX-nLMDU/view) to configure these AWS resources if you prefer.

-The Terraform module and UI instructions provide a base level of permissions to Segment (for example, the correct IAM role to allow Segment to create Glue databases on your behalf).
+The Terraform module and manual set up instructions both provide a base level of permissions to Segment (for example, the correct IAM role to allow Segment to create Glue databases on your behalf).
 If you want stricter permissions, or other custom configurations, you can customize these manually.

 ## Step 2 - Enable Destination